A Brooks-type result for sparse critical graphs: Basic properties of minimal counter-examples

-Informally, the definition can be rephrased as follows: For a given $R\subset V(G)$ and a $(k-1)$-coloring $\phi$ of $G[R]$, we glue each color class of $\phi(G[R])$ into a single vertex, then add all possible edges between the new vertices (corresponding to the color classes) and then delete those that have no neighbors outside of $R$. $Y(G,R,\phi)$ will be a useful gadget for deriving properties of $G$, since it inherits a lot of structure from $G$.
+Informally, the definition can be rephrased as follows: For a given $R\subset V(G)$ and a $(k-1)$-coloring $\phi$ of $G[R]$, we glue each color class of $\phi(G[R])$ into a single vertex, then add all possible edges between the new vertices (corresponding to the color classes) and then delete those that have no neighbors outside of $R$.
+Graph $Y(G,R,\phi,X)$ will be a helpful gadget for deriving properties of $G$, since it inherits some structure from $G$.